 A few more of the best places to visit in Cebu

-Dalaguete is a beautiful and scenic place to check out in Cebu, with several stunning peaks (including the island’s highest of Osmeña Peak).
-Sibonga offers an olde-worlde vibe and Danao is one of the most religious places to see in Cebu.
 Islands like Mactan and Malapascua are perfect places to enjoy water sports and discover the treasures of the ocean deep, while Olango Island is a great place for keen ornithologists.
-Samboan has a number of hidden gems, including Binalayan Falls and Ponong Lake.

 Whether visiting Cebu alone, with your family, with friends, or as part of a couple, there are many great experiences to be found.
 Refer to this list of the best places to visit in Cebu for an awesome vacation in the Philippines!

-Find out how YOU can support the site.
+Find out how YOU can help support us.

-For the sake of transparency, some of the links in our content are affiliate links.
-This means that if you book your accommodation, buy a piece of gear, or sort your insurance through our link, we earn a small commission at no extra cost to you.
-We only link to stuff that members of the Broke Backpacker team has actually used and never endorse products or services that are not up to scratch.
-Thanks for your support!
+And for transparency’s sake, please know that some of the links in our content are affiliate links.
+That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
+That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
+Again, thank you!